rssh/scala-gopher/README.md

 #### Error recovery

-  On exception in loop statement transputer will be restarted with ports, connected to the same channels.
-This is default behaviour, we can configure one by setting recovery policy:
+  On an exception in a loop statement, transputer will be restarted with ports, connected to the same channels.
+Such behaviour is default; we can configure one by setting recovery policy:

   ```
   val t = makeTransputer[MyType].recover {